 Registration is closed!
-Due to overwhelming response, the January MBSR class is now full.
-If you want to be added to the wait list, click the button to the left and we will let you know if a spot opens up.
+Due to overwhelming response, the January-March MBSR class is now full.
+If you want to be notified when the next MBSR class is scheduled, click the button to the left.

-In January 2019, MNPS will partner with Vanderbilt’s Osher Center for Integrative Medicine to offer another mindfulness-based stress reduction (MBSR) course.
+In first quarter 2019, MNPS will partner with Vanderbilt’s Osher Center for Integrative Medicine to offer another mindfulness-based stress reduction (MBSR) course.
 This highly participatory, practical course includes: